 SECTION 8.
 At the end of each period, the referee shall check and approve the score.
-The referee's approval at the end of the game terminates the jurisdiction of the officials.
-When the referee leaves the field of play at the end of the game, the officials' jurisdiction has ended; and the score has been approved.
+When the officials leave the playing facility, the officials' jurisdiction has ended; and the score has been approved.

 Time and Place of Jurisdiction of Officials